mohammadtamizi/aws-demo/README.md

-# AWS Deployment Demo with Terraform
+# From local host to AWS with Terraform

 This project demonstrates how to deploy a containerized Next.js application to AWS using Terraform, staying within the AWS Free Tier.